sendgrid/docs/source/User_Guide/Transactional_Templates/create_edit.md

 If you paste in an email template, it is likely that you will overwrite the default and very basic email HTML that is provided in the code editor.

-When you’re done editing, hit the save button to keep all your changes.
+When you’re done editing, click **Save** to keep all your changes.
 Please double check that the content is formatted correctly before you send an email using this template.

 {% info %}
 You can also use the Design Editor to create and edit templates.